Xevion/fusion-fission-choices/README.md

 ---

+`reverseIndividualOrder` refers to whether or not the program should reverse the output of the lists so that individual list printouts should have elements with higher scores

+---

+`reverseOrder` refers to the order in which the list of lists is sorted, `False` being longer lists at the top and `True` being shorter lists at the top, and vice-verse for the bottom.

+---

 `noNegatives` refers to whether it should filter out elements that have a negative score (ie. while using default configs, filter out elements without a score set)

 A set of elements with the score (-1, 5) would get filtered out, while a set with the scores (78, 12) would not.